LAST UPDATED: 16 November 2020

-Australia's fruit bats (aka flying foxes) are doing it tough.
-Some species have declined by 95% in the last century — with further decline predicted.
-But despite being listed as a 'threatened species', and entire populations facing increased threat to their existence, the country's former Environment Minister, Greg Hunt, removed what little protection they had under the Environmental Protection and Biodiversity Conservation Act (EPBC).
-The Minister allowed a fast-tracked approval to shift a flying fox ‘camp’ in Bateman’s Bay in NSW – against scientific advice.
+Despite grey-headed flying foxes being listed as a threatened species, the Australian Government removed what little protection they had under the Environmental Protection and Biodiversity Conservation Act (EPBC).
+The former Environment Minister, Greg Hunt, allowed a fast-tracked approval to shift a flying fox ‘camp’ in Bateman’s Bay in NSW – against scientific advice.
 This decision not only left these animals even more vulnerable to distressing 'control' measures, but set a dangerous precedent — removing the only legal process to shield their crucial roosting habitats from disturbance and destruction.

-Flying foxes are not only remarkable (not to mention adorable) little creatures — they're vital to our environment.
+Flying foxes are not only remarkable animals — they're vital to our environment.
 Without them, entire ecosystems could collapse.
-These native 'gardeners of the sky' help regenerate our forests and keep ecosystems healthy through pollination and seed dispersal.
+These native animals are the only species that pollinate trees at night — when most Australian trees need to be pollinated.
+So they are responsible for helping to regenerate our forests and keep ecosystems healthy.
 They are a migratory and nomadic 'keystone' species; meaning a species that many other species of plants and animals rely upon for their survival and well-being.
-Flying foxes, like bees, help drive biodiversity, and faced with the threat of climate change, land clearing, and other human-caused ecological pressures, we need them now more than ever.
+Flying foxes, like bees, help drive biodiversity, and faced with the threat of climate change, land clearing, and other human-caused ecological pressures, it has never been more vital to protect them.

 Flying foxes are foresters keeping the eco-system together.
 If we are to keep the remnants of our forests healthy, we need the flying foxes.
 The two are inseparable.Dr Nicki Markus, Chief Conservation Office of Bush Heritage Australia